ShenRien/guyfindaway/src/posts/markdown.md

 ### Philosophy

+Đây là phần trước đây ở mặc định là đoạn nói về triết lý của theme.
+Mình Tạm giữ lại sau này có gì tiếp tục đọc.

-Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
+> [!TIPS] Markdown is intended to be as easy-to-read and easy-to-write as is feasible.

-Readability, however, is emphasized above all else.
+>Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
 While Markdown's syntax has been influenced by several existing text-to-HTML